 Should the US become engaged in a land war on American soil, the existing road networks to transport troops and supplies were woefully inadequate.
 The threat of nuclear war during the Cold War also highlighted that the Interstate Highway Act could help create new roadways to evacuate cities in an orderly manner should the need arise.

 In order to keep up with its Cold War foes the United States also needed to leave behind the inefficiencies bogging down its economy.

-At a 1954 conference with state governors Vice President Richard Nixon stepped in for Eisenhower to deliver a speech on why the national Interstate Highway System was needed.
+At a 1954 conference with state governors Vice President Richard Nixon stepped in for Eisenhower to deliver a speech on why the United States needed the national Interstate Highway System.

 Nixon cited the inefficiencies of the current highways that led to losses of billions of dollars in traffic jams and the clogging of the nation’s courts with highway-related lawsuits.

 In addition, the existing highways led to an ineffective transport of goods, hampering the economy, and an unacceptably high death and injury toll from automobiles.

 All of these factors were limiting the American economy and the nation’s growth.
 Should the United States wish to keep up with the Soviet Union in the Cold War, such gross inefficiencies needed improvements.

 With the subsequent passage of the Federal Aid Highway Act in 1956, President Eisenhower hoped to address these issues.

 He could not have known the other monumental societal changes that would occur as a result of the program.

 The historical significance of the Interstate Highway Act lies in how it completely transformed the societal landscape of America interlinking cities and opening up more of America for development.
 The act also notably negatively affected communities of color as administrators planned the new highway locations to separate or destroy poor, disadvantaged communities.